szlaci83/mediafire-python-open-sdk/README.rst

 * **file** - sha256 hexdigest of the whole file
 * **units[]** - list of sha256 hexdigest of the separate file units
-* **size** - size of the file at the time when hash was computed. in case of mismatch, the file has definitely changed and the hash_info structure is no longer valid
+* **size** - size of the file at the time when hash was computed.
+  In case of mismatch, the file has definitely changed and the hash_info structure is no longer valid

 See `examples/hashing-upload.py` for a working example.